Lukaszpg/PD2-Sanctuary-of-Exile/README.md

 | 12.0.6b 	| ❌      	| ❌      	| ❌      	| ❌     	| ❌     	| ❌     	| ❌      	| ❌       	| ❌       	| ❌       	| ✅      	| ✅      	| ✅      	| ✅      	| ✅      	| ✅      	| ✅      	| 〰️       	| ❌      	|
 | 12.1.0  	| ❌      	| ❌      	| ❌      	| ❌      	| ❌      	| ❌      	| ❌      	| ❌       	| ❌       	| ❌       	| ❌      	| ❌      	| ❌      	| ❌      	| ❌      	| ❌      	| ❌      	| ❌       	| 〰️      	|

+## Contents of this GitHub repository

+Folder description:

+- Assets - contains ONLY assets that were added or modified in Sanctuary of Exile.
+To properly build asset MPQ archive, merge these files with vanilla PD2 assets - overwrite if necessary
+- Maps - contains ONLY maps that were added or modified in Sanctuary of Exile.
+To properly build maps MPQ archive, merge these files with vanilla PD2 assets - overwrite if necessary
+- Standard-mode/data - contains all .txt files for modified and non-modified data files for Standard Mode
+- Damnation-mode/data - contains all .txt files for modified and non-modified data files for Damnation Mode